KislakCenter/islamicmss/substrate.md

 ### Collation

 Codices are made up of stacks of folded leaves.
 A leaf folded in half is called a **bifolium**, when put into a stack and then folded, you get a **quire or gathering**.
 Those quires are stacked one atop the other and sewn in two or four **stations**.
 It is common to find quires of 5 bifolia which means 10 leaves and 20 pages.
 This illustration from Adam Gacek's *Arabic Manuscripts* may help you visualize it.
 The illustration also shows how a single leaf **(singleton)** can be added to a bifolium to make a set of three leaves.
-In the illustration, "f." stands for folio, meaning leaf, and "p." stands for page, meaning one side of a leaf.
+In the illustration, "f." stands for folio, meaning half of a folded leaf, and "p." stands for page, meaning one side of a folio.

 ![Collation](/islamicmss/assets/codices.jpg)
 (Images from: Adam Gacek (2009) *Arabic Manuscripts*, pp. 107, 210-11, 248)